JUDITH GLOVER CERAMICS

 Handbuilt (coiled), stoneware, unglazed, image by Julie Edwardson

 This coiled piece incorporates strata of different clays in the base clay.
-The interior of the work shows the reverse of the strata and is as significant to me as the exterior.
-This series makes me think also of Turner’s seascapes, such as his 1840 painting Seascape with Storm Coming On and his 1828 Seascape.
+The interior of the work shows the reverse of the strata, and is as significant to me as the exterior.
+As well as Eardley’s seascapes this series makes me think of JMW Turner’s seascapes, such as his 1840 painting Seascape with Storm Coming On and his 1828 Seascape.

 And also inspired by…